emeb/up5k_basic/README.md

 The 2kB ROM located at $f800 - $ffff contains the various reset/interrupt
-vectors, initialization code, the C'MON monitor and I/O routines needed to support BASIC.
-It's extremely stripped-down and just handles character input, output and Control-C checking - the load and save vectors are currently stubbed out.
+vectors, initialization code, the C'MON monitor and I/O routines needed to load and support BASIC.

-You can revise this ROM with your own additional support code, or to reduce the size of the ROM to free up resources for more RAM - you'll need to edit the linker script to change the memory sizes, as well as modify the rom_monitor.s file with code changes.
+You can revise this ROM with your own additional support code - you may need to edit the linker script to change the memory sizes.
 The cc65 assembler and linker are required to put it all together into the final .hex file needed by the FPGA build.

 ## Video